2.9.5 Other cases of balancing of interest (art. 6(1)(f) GDPR)

-We can also use your data on the basis of a balancing of interest for the protection of our legitimate, usually economic interests or those of third parties, whereby if possible we process pseudonymised or anonymised data.
+We may also use your data on the basis of a balancing of interest for the protection of our legitimate, usually economic interests or those of third parties; if possible, we process data pseudonymised or anonymised.
 This is done for the following purposes:

-- Monitoring and improvement of the effectiveness and legal security of business processes
+- Monitoring and improving the effectiveness and legal security of business processes

 - Credit assessments

-- Monitoring, optimisation and further development of services and products
+- Monitoring, optimising and further developing services and products

-- Conducting of advertising (e.g. postal advertising, re-targeting), market and opinion research
+- Carrying out promotions (e.g. postal advertising, re-targeting), market and opinion research

-- Assertion of legal claims and defence in legal disputes
+- Asserting legal claims and defence in legal disputes

 - Safeguarding the security and operating ability of our IT systems